JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ### Database first

-This approach takes the database as the first-class citizen, while data model classes (POJOs or JPA entities) are derived from the database schema via code generation, aka "Database reverse engineering".
-Following this scenario, you should not touch the generated classes, because they can be re-generated at any moment, and all changes made in the source code will be lost.
-Also, this way **doesn't save you from the migration scripts generation**, because they will be required to upgrade the existing installations to the newest version.
+In this approach, the database takes precedence over data model classes (POJOs or JPA entities), which are generated from the database schema through code generation, also known as "Database reverse engineering."
+It's essential to avoid altering the generated classes since they can be regenerated at any time, and any changes made in the source code will be lost.
+However, this approach does not eliminate the need for migration script generation, as they are necessary for upgrading existing installations to the latest version.

 ### Source code first